skinny85/eol-blog/content/articles/2024/graal-truffle-tutorial-part-16-debuggers.md

 for the same reasons as function declarations.
-Since we don't have a dedicated statement for class declarations, unlike function declarations, but use the `GlobalVarDeclStmtNode` class containing a `ClassDeclExprNode` innstead, we will also override the `hasTag()` method in `GlobalVarDeclStmtNode` to check whether it has a non-`null` `SourceSection`, and only provide the `StatementTag` if it does.
+Since we don't have a dedicated statement for class declarations, unlike function declarations, but use the `GlobalVarDeclStmtNode` class containing a `ClassDeclExprNode` instead, we will also override the `hasTag()` method in `GlobalVarDeclStmtNode` to check whether it has a non-`null` `SourceSection`, and only provide the `StatementTag` if it does.